Jrod7938/Jrod7938/README.md

 ## About Me

 Greetings! 👋 I am Jancarlos Rodriguez, and you may know me as Jrod7938 on GitHub.
 As an avid programmer with a profound interest in technology and coding, I am constantly seeking ways to innovate and enhance user experiences.
-Currently, I am pursuing a Bachelor's degree in Computer Science, and my primary focus lies in developing cutting-edge RuneLite Plugins that take gaming to the next level.
+Currently, I am pursuing a Bachelor's degree in Computer Science.

 ## Interests

-- 📚 Ongoing Learning: Java and Kotlin
+- 📚 Ongoing Learning: Java, Kotlin, Python
 - 💻 Current Project: Building RuneLite Plugins

 ## Connect with Me